bazil/web/doc/antigoals/index.md

 Cannot be done while supporting weakly connected operation.

+For example, a `rename` of a file on one peer might not be immediately visible on another peer.
+The second peer might even happily write to the old file name.
+At some later time, the changes will be synchronized, in this case resulting in an *update/delete conflict* on the original file name.

+We try to provide useful local operation semantics (for example, atomic renames), reasonable distributed semantics and *always* detect conflicts where they've occurred.

 ## <span id="limits-hardlink"/> Hard links

 For simplicity, Bazil does not support hard links.
 This may never